-The Departments Civil Rights Center (CRC) enforces the employment-related provisions of Section 504 of the Rehabilitation Act.
-Section 504 covers organizations and entities that receive federal financial assistance from DOL.
-CRC also enforces Title II of the ADA as that title applies to the labor- and workforce-related practices of state and local governments and other public entities.
-Finally, CRC enforces Section 188 of the Workforce Investment Act of 1998 (WIA), which bars disability-based discrimination by programs and activities that are part of the One-Stop employment and training system established by WIA Title I. See the Laws & Regulations subtopic for specific information on these laws.
+DOL’s Civil Rights Center (CRC) enforces the employment-related provisions of Section 504 of the Rehabilitation Act (Section 504).
+Section 504 prohibits recipients of federal financial assistance from discriminating against qualified individuals with disabilities in employment and in their programs and activities.
+CRC also enforces Title II of the ADA as it to the labor- and workforce-related practices of state and local governments and other public entities.
+In addition, CRC enforces Workforce Innovation and Opportunity Act (WIOA) Section 188 Nondiscrimination and Equal Opportunity Regulations, which prohibit disability-based discrimination by programs and activities that are offered as part of the public workforce development service delivery system.
+This includes job training for adults and youth and programs or activities provided by American Job Centers.
+See the Laws & Regulations subtopic for specific information on these laws.

 U.S. Department of Labor Resources on Employer Responsibilities

 - Disability Nondiscrimination Law Advisor